 By their nature, community businesses have broad community impact and lots of ways for local people to get involved.
 As customers, volunteers, shareholders, staff or trustees, they can have a say in how the business is run to address local needs.

 Our ambition is that all communities see the community business model as a tool that they can use to improve their neighbourhoods and the lives of local people.
 To do that, we will work to dismantle the barriers that minoritised communities of all kinds face in creating local social change and find ways to inspire new people to join the sector.

 Powerful communities, better places

 We help communities use shared power and business to transform where they live.
-This year we launched our five year strategy outlining how we will work to support communities.
+In 2021 we launched our five-year strategy outlining how we will work to support communities.